The 8 Best Boom Microphones (2023)

 Pros

-- Great quality, natural sound
+• Great quality, natural sound

-- Good noise reduction, suitable for aggressive environments
+• Good noise reduction, suitable for aggressive environments

-- Long battery life, 150 hours
+• Long battery life, 150 hours

-- Feature-packed with built-in controls and phantom power option
+• Feature-packed with built-in controls and phantom power option

 Cons

 The dynamic range of the mic is 135 dB which makes the mic able to record loud sound sources without distortion.
-But, the mic pickup pattern may be prone to echo and feedback in recordings depending on the interior environment.
+However, the mic pickup pattern may be prone to echo and feedback in recordings depending on the interior environment.

-Furthermore, it is equipped with an internal rechargeable lithium battery that can power the device up to 150 hours and get charged up in just 2 hours.
+Furthermore, it is equipped with an internal rechargeable lithium battery that can power the device for up to 150 hours and get charged up in just 2 hours.
 It can also be powered up by a phantom power source if used with a recorder.

-Frequency Range | 20 Hz-20 KHz |
+Frequency Range20 Hz-20 KHz

-Mount Type | 3/8″-16 Female, 5/8″-27 Female, Mic Clip/Stand Adapter (with Included Hardware) |
+Mount Type3/8″-16 Female, 5/8″-27 Female, Mic Clip/Stand Adapter (with Included Hardware)

-The overall features of Rode NTG4+ make it a good boom microphone for outdoor recording with its long battery life, great noise reduction, and built-in features like high-frequency boost and high pass filter button to cut the wind noises and -10dB pad to record loud sources.
+The overall features of the Rode NTG4+ make it a good boom microphone for outdoor recording with its long battery life, great noise reduction, and built-in features like high-frequency boost and high pass filter button to cut the wind noises and -10dB pad to record loud sources.

 4. Rode VideoMicPro

-Rode VideoMicPro is a popular entry-level shotgun microphone designed to be mounted to DSLR cameras but also can be used with booms.
+The Rode VideoMicPro is a popular entry-level shotgun microphone designed to be mounted to DSLR cameras but also can be used with booms.
 It is an affordable super-cardioid microphone with good off-axis noise reduction and good sound quality with a rich mid-range for better vocal timbre emphasis.

 Pros

-- Good off-axis noise reduction
+• Good off-axis noise reduction

-- Compact and lightweight
+• Compact and lightweight

-- Great value for the price
+• Great value for the price

 Cons

-- Has to be located pretty close to the audio source
+• Has to be located pretty close to the audio source

-- Not the best outdoor use performance
+• Not the best outdoor use performance

-The microphone features a great value for the price as it is one of the most affordable shotgun mics on the market.
+The microphone features great value for the price as it is one of the most affordable shotgun mics on the market.
 It is an ideal choice for interviews, broadcasting, and vocal recordings in optimal environments.

 However, the mic has to be located close to the audio source as it does not perform well from a distance.
 Also, outdoor recordings may not sound the best if the environment is harsher than desired.

-Frequency Range | 40 Hz to 20 kHz |
+Frequency Range40 Hz to 20 kHz

-Mount Type | 3/8″-16 Female, Camera/Shoe-Mount, Shockmount (via Integrated Hardware) |
+Mount Type3/8″-16 Female, Camera/Shoe-Mount, Shockmount (via Integrated Hardware)

-All in all, Rode VideoMicPro is a great choice for podcasts, interviews, and videos with a vocal focus in optimal environments.
+All in all, the Rode VideoMicPro is a great choice for podcasts, interviews, and videos with a vocal focus in optimal environments.
 It is one of the most popular models among video makers.

 5. Sennheiser Pro Audio MKH416-P48U3

-Sennheiser MKH 416 is a premium quality industry-standard professional shotgun microphone with impressive sound quality and great noise reduction.
+The Sennheiser MKH 416 is a premium quality industry-standard professional shotgun microphone with impressive sound quality and great noise reduction.
 It is a popular model among filmmakers and is often used in popular series and movies.

 Pros

-- Premium sound quality
+• Premium sound quality

-- Very low noise
+• Very low noise

-- Compact, durable, and portable
+• Compact, durable, and portable

 Cons

-- Not the best shock-mount
+• Not the best shock-mount

-- A bit pricey
+• A bit pricey

-The mic is specially designed for outdoor uses.
+The mic is specially designed for outdoor use.
 Its lobar, hyper-super-cardioid polar pattern blocks any unwanted noise and delivers a rich clarity and transparent sound without any coloration.
 It uses two different mic types, an interference tube mic, and a pressure gradient transducer, for richer sound quality.

 There is nothing to say against this microphone other than the fact that it is a bit pricey.
-I would expect a better shock-mount for the price, but the one it has is not bad at all.
+I would expect a better shock mount for the price, but the one it has is not bad at all.

-Frequency Range | 40 Hz to 20 kHz |
+Frequency Range40 Hz to 20 kHz

 6. Deity S-Mic 2

-Deity S-Mic 2 is one of the best-sounding boom microphones in its price range.
+The Deity S-Mic 2 is one of the best-sounding boom microphones in its price range.
 The super-cardioid mic has a rich sound quality with good off-axis rejection, making it ideal for dialogue and interview recording in any setting.
 The mic also has a low self-noise like the higher-end models.

 Pros

-- Great rich sound quality
+• Great rich sound quality

-- Comes with good accessories, the kit version has the Rycote Softie Duo-Lyre Mount
+• Comes with good accessories, the kit version has the Rycote Softie Duo-Lyre Mount

-- Good off-axis rejection
+• Good off-axis rejection

-- Low self-noise
+• Low self-noise

 Cons

-- Heavy mic, needs a solid shock mount
+• Heavy mic, needs a solid shock mount

-- No battery power option
+• No battery power option

 The mic has a kit version that features a good set of accessories along with the Rycote Softie Duo-Lyre Mount, which you will definitely need with this mic as it is made of brass.
 The brass construction allows the mic to pick up any handling noise if used without the mount.